top of page

 Cost/Stipend: $15.80/hour

-Application Deadline: Applications accepted on a rolling basis.
+Application Deadline: Applications are accepted on a rolling basis.

-1. Apprenticeships: Designed for students aged 14 and above, apprenticeships provide hands-on learning experiences in specific areas of interest.
-Participants engage in immersive activities that deepen their understanding and skills in a chosen field.
+1. Apprenticeships: Designed for students aged 14 and above, apprenticeships provide learning experiences in specific areas of interest.

-2. Assistantships: Targeted at students aged 16 and above, assistantships introduce participants to professional work environments.
-Students work on team-based projects under the guidance of mentors, gaining valuable collaborative experience.
+2. Assistantships: Targeted at students aged 16 and above, assistantships introduce you to professional work environments.
+Students work on team projects under the guidance of mentors.

-3. Internships: Reserved for high school students aged 16 and above, these internships follow a more traditional structure, where students either lead team-based projects or develop their own.
-This experience is particularly valuable for those interested in leadership and project management.
+3. Internships: For high school students aged 16 and above, internships follow a more traditional structure, where students either lead team projects or develop their own.

 Location: University of Chicago